gragra33/Blazing.Extensions.DependencyInjection/README.md

 #### Service Resolution Methods

+Service resolution methods provide convenient access to registered services with support for both traditional and keyed service patterns.
+These methods handle null safety and provide clear error messages when services are not found or improperly configured.

 | Method                              | Description                                                       | Parameters                                              | Returns     |
 | ----------------------------------- | ----------------------------------------------------------------- | ------------------------------------------------------- | ----------- |
 | `GetRequiredService<TService>`      | Gets a required service from the object's service provider        | `instance`: Target object                               | `TService`  |